mech/Learning-Notes/FrontEnd/JavaScript/ES6.md

   static defaultProps = {
   }

-  // Binding option 2 and better
+  // Binding option 2 and better with lexical scoping using arrow function
+  // Bound instance property functions
+  // It looks like a method, but it is not.
+It really is just an instance property.
-  handleClick = () => {
+  // Thus, when subclassing, this handleClick will not be inherited handleClick = () => {
   }